The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 It is also worth noting that if the property is commercial, the NRL will need to consider whether the company should register for VAT.
 For VAT purposes, the UK VAT rules will apply as normal, as the property is sited in the UK even though the property owner is not UK resident.
 See the TOGC ― land and property and Business compliance ― VAT registration guidance notes for more information.

-Prior to 6 April 2020, all NRL (including both companies and individuals) were subject to income
+Prior to 6 April 2020, all NRL (including both companies

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 If an individual sells a chargeable asset and makes an allowable loss, how can this be relieved?First of all, since the simplification of capital gains tax from 6 April 2008, the proforma to calculate a loss is the same as the proforma to calculate a gain.
 See the Basic calculation principles of